UrbsLab/STREAMLINE/README.md

 STREAMLINE can run multiple phases from one `.cfg` file.
 The config runner reads shared settings from `[run]`, phase toggles from `[phases]`, phase-specific settings from sections such as `[p1]` and `[p6]`, and then calls the same P1-P11 runner classes used by the phase CLIs.
 The `[phases]` section supports direct flags such as `do_p1 = True` as well as broad flags such as `do_till_report = True`.

+When `run_cluster = BashSLURM` or `run_cluster = BashLSF`, config-driven runs wait for STREAMLINE completion markers before moving to the next phase, so downstream phases do not start before scheduler-submitted jobs have finished writing their outputs.

 Dry-run a config to inspect the resolved phase calls:

 ```bash